elastic/eland/README.md

 ### NLP with PyTorch

 > [!WARNING]
-> Untrusted models can execute arbitrary code on your {{es}} server, exposing your cluster to remote code execution (RCE) vulnerabilities.
+> PyTorch models can execute code on your Elasticsearch server, exposing your cluster to potential security vulnerabilities.
 > **Only use models from trusted sources and never use models from unverified or unknown providers.**

 For NLP tasks, Eland allows importing PyTorch trained BERT models into Elasticsearch.
 Models can be either plain PyTorch